 When they did that to my kids in elementary, I TORE those items up and signed my kids out of school for that day.

 For Thanksgiving I was the Indian.
 Umm Go figure. . . .

-When my daughter Victoria was in grade school she had a teacher give them the assignment to write a report on Thanksgiving dinner, and Victoria wrote hers as to why our family doesn't celebrate Thanksgiving.
-Victoria got an F on the paper, and I threatened to go to the school board if the principal didn't get it changed.
+When my daughter Victoria was in grade school, she had a teacher give them the assignment to write a report on Thanksgiving dinner, and Victoria wrote hers on why our family doesn’t celebrate Thanksgiving.
+Victoria got an F on the paper, and I threatened to go to the school board if the principal didn’t get it changed.
 Victoria got an A, and the class got a lesson on Native American heritage.

 Ignorance and not near enough education in the school systems!
 It is very sad that a majority of what is taught is very superficial and the dark aspects of our history are neatly tucked away.
 Very sad!

 Considered a day of mourning in our house.

 For skins [American Indians], Thanksgiving should be the Last Supper.

 To read more on Thanksgiving, see Everyone’s history matters.
 The Wampanoag Indian Thanksgiving story deserves to be known on this site and the essay The Invention of Thanksgiving, by historian and National Museum of the American Indian trustee Philip Deloria (Standing Rock Sioux Tribe), in The New Yorker.